 Goods and services from certain regulated and professional activities e.g. the supply of fuel, regulatory & airport fees and engineering & maintenance services represent over 65% of our annual spend, excluding the cost of acquiring and leasing aircraft.
 Whilst the risks of modern slavery and human trafficking can still exist in these areas, they are likely to be lower than other sectors.
+In addition to a rigorous procurement process when suppliers are selected and onboarded IAG is working to ensure that:

-- there is full and regular mapping of our supply chain, not just where the majority of spend is located. - there is an effective and dynamic way of identifying high risk suppliers, looking at the industry in question and the location where the work it is carried out and using information and intelligence from reliable international sources. - there is a focus on unregulated and manual activities, where the risk relating to temporary and casual labour may be more prevalent. - the risk assessment extends to industries that have complex and lengthy supply chains, so that these areas can be given further scrutiny and analysis. - a collaborative approach is taken with all internal and external stakeholders to identify and mitigate risks, using our leverage as a customer for services and goods. - vii. we have an effective system for complaints and issues to be raised and discovered for investigation, for remediation and for tracking and recording trends across our supply chain. - viii. we work collaboratively with industry groups such as ICAO and IATA, national enforcement agencies and other partners. - we have a skilled and effective team focussed on this important area.
+- all suppliers are aware of our policies and standards and commit to adhere to them. - ii. there is full and regular mapping of our supply chain, not just where the majority of spend is located. - iii. there is an effective and dynamic way of identifying high risk suppliers, looking at the industry in question and the location where the work it is carried out and using information and intelligence from reliable international sources. - iv. there is a focus on unregulated and manual activities, where the risk relating to temporary and casual labour may be more prevalent. - v. the risk assessment extends to industries that have complex and lengthy supply chains, so that these areas can be given further scrutiny and analysis. - vi. a collaborative approach is taken with all internal and external stakeholders to identify and mitigate risks, using our leverage as a customer for services and goods. - vii. we have an effective system for complaints and issues to be raised and discovered for investigation, for remediation and for tracking and recording trends across our supply chain. - viii. we work collaboratively with industry groups such as ICAO and IATA, national enforcement agencies and other partners. - ix. we have a skilled and effective team focussed on this important area.